 What is the difference between The Advising Center, Career Development Services, and Counseling Services?

 Counseling Services focuses on providing personal and psychological counseling and psychoeducation to encourage students to develop their unique potential.
 These services range from individual and group counseling to pyschoeducational workshops and outreaches.
-The Advising Center provides academic guidance and the Career Development can help with occupational exploration and student job placement.
+The Advising Center provides academic guidance and Career Development Services can help with occupational exploration and student job placement.

 How much does it cost for counseling services, and how does it work?

-Counseling services are Free for all UH Hilo students.
+Counseling services are free for all UH Hilo students.
 The initial appointment is called an "intake", and is generally 75 minutes since there is some initial paperwork including consent forms.
 During this time, you and the counselor can get to know each other and you can talk about your concerns and get an idea of how counseling can help.
 In the next sessions, you will develop goals for yourself and work with the counselor to make a plan for how to achieve those goals.
-The average student attends 5 sessions, but some students have many more sessions, while others attend only one session, and still others come and go throughout their time at UH Hilo.
+The average student attends 5 sessions, but some students have many more sessions, attend only one session, or come and go throughout their time at UH Hilo.